steven-thegamer/drive-thru-app/README.md

-# 🎈 Blank app template
+# 🎈 Drive Thru Prototype App

-A simple Streamlit app template for you to modify!
+This is a prototype app for a restaurant drive thru.
+Temporarily, the app uses chatbot instead of using speech-to-text feature.
+The app also uses a local database instead of a server-based.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-template.streamlit.app/)